 So that’s the story with listening to texts before bed.

 I’m also trying to learn some languages.
 I’m focusing on German right now, but also dabbling a bit here and there with French, Hebrew, Greek, Latin, Italian.
-Mostly that means Duolingo and Drops.
+Mostly that means using two apps, Duolingo and Drops.
 I do a little bit of reading as well, slowly and laboriously and with a dictionary for now, though hopefully not forever.

 I have fairly poor listening comprehension for anything beyond the most basic sentences.
 I remember last summer I tried listening to John 1 in Greek, at about half speed.
 My brain still ached from trying to keep up with it and make sense of it.